- Submitting your startup

 How do I advertise on BetaList?

-If you are a pre-launch startup and match our selection criteria you’ll probably want to submit your startup for a regular review (see above).
-If you don’t match the criteria or simply want additional exposure you can have a look at our advertising packages.
+If you are a new startup and match our selection criteria you’ll probably want to submit your startup for a regular review (see above).
+If you don’t match the criteria or want additional exposure you can have a look at our advertising packages.

 What is the answer to life, the universe, and everything?